facelessuser/PyMdown/README.md

 - Binary will be in the `pymdown/dist` folder

 # TODO
-- [ ] Maybe add some notation for cite and kbd tags?
-It isn't decided if I will do any of these.
-Support would be added via an extension.
+- [ ] Better CSS in the default CSS file for print mode in webbrowsers
 - [ ] Maybe add an extension for embedding content?
+- [ ] Unit tests

-- ...stuff I havn't yet thought of...
+Potentially anything else I haven't yet thought of.

 # License
 MIT license.